29988122/Fate-Grand-Order_Lua/README.md

 ## Usage:
-Please choice the corresponding lua file in AnkuLua according to your:
+Please choose the corresponding lua file in AnkuLua according to your:
 - FGO server (supported China / Japan / Taiwan / USA currently).
-- Used in event or regular stages.
+Modify the lua file, change settings and add functions such as AutoSkill or AutoRefill to suit your needs.
-Because sometimes events have extra window options to click, hence different version of scripts is required.
+(Sometimes, events have extra window options to click.
+Refer to [Events](#events) for more details.)
-If there's no extra options for the current event during battle sequence, please use the regular one.
-Refer to [Events](#events) for more details.

 Then, put your game in either:
 - menu, put your desired quest as the 1st item on the screen(upper-right corner).